Treasure (song): Reception

 Kyle Anderson from Entertainment Weekly wrote "We should probably just change the name of this year from '2013' to '1978', because there are more sparkly suits and disco guitars than we know what to do with" and that "Bruno Mars has gone full-on Betamax for his new video for the track 'Treasure'.
 It's all there: the suits, the setting, and the bong-water video effects."
 Jordan Sargent of Spin said that Mars wasn't trying to hide the Michael Jackson influence on the video, writing "new low-def makes obvious – compare it next to, say, the video for 'Rock with You'."
 Similarly, Robbie Daw, from the Idolator website, drew attention to the fact that the song and dance had already been seen during the performance on Billboard Music Awards in May, since "Mars and his band seem to have recreated that very same performance for this clip."
 He also wrote that the video was "still a fun three minutes to sit through", mainly because "Bruno mimics MJ's 'Rock With You' moves so deftly."
 According to Joseph Atilano of the Philippine Daily Inquirer, "the music video is tricked out with set pieces such as a disco ball and vintage stage lights.
 Even the manner by which the instruments were set up in the background show the attention given to even the minutest of details and the small things do matter when it comes to making a music video."

 Mars, who choreographed the video, won the award for Best Choreography during the 2013 MTV Video Music Awards.
 It was also nominated in the Best Dance Performance category for the 2013 Soul Train Music Awards.
 The video for the song was nominated for Outstanding Music Video at the 2014 NAACP Image Awards.

 Interactive music video

 After the release of his music video, Mars and his label created a website that integrated fan footage shot using Instagram's video function with the official video.
 This was the first project to be created using Instagram's video functionality, launched in June 2013.

-When fans visit TreasureDance.com they saw an old-fashioned-looking TV with a pair of knobs.
-After pressing play, the official video began to play, interspersed with fan footage that had been hastagged with #treasuredance.
+When fans visited TreasureDance.com, they saw an old-fashioned-looking TV with a pair of knobs.
+After pressing play, the official video began to play, interspersed with fan footage that had been hashtagged with #treasuredance.
 Users could skip footage by clicking on the television knobs; they could also click on Instagram usernames to see those dancers' accounts.
 Jules LaPlace, the Chief Technology Officer of OKFocus, who produced the website, and Ryder Ripps, the company's creative director, said that the song's "tempo, temperament and general vibe" made it perfect for the project.